alexbazzi/timAer/README.md

 The output of the file is formatted in HTML and it needs a working, installed mail client, such as MS Outlook, for the mailer executable (TimAerMailer.ps1) to work.
 The program also uses XML to store time and name variables for later use throughout the day.

+For the sampleOutput.html file, you can run it in any HTML parser or browser.
+Here, one online solution is htmledit.squarefree.com.

 Enjoy!

 Inquiries: alexanderbazzi@gmail.com